consp1racy/android-support-preference/README.md

   - This is hotfixed in v0.7.0 on Android 5 or later by using native `Switch` instead of `SwitchCompat`.
 This may introduce other problems along the way so don't rely on this change.
 - MultiSelectListPreference items may be incorrectly tinted on Android 2.
   - Observed on Android 4 as well on first opening of multi select dialog.
-- SeekBarPreference's SeekBar may appear in disabled state until clicked on Android 2.
-  - This is hotfixed in v0.7.0 by manually refreshing each of `SeekBar` drawables upon entering screen.
-This does not affect seek bars outside `SeekBarPreference`.

 ## Questions